-As a marine biologist with over 30 year’s research and management experience, I now have my dream job as MBA Director.
+As a marine biologist with over 30 year’s research and management experience, I now have my dream job as MBA Chief Executive.
 My vision is to make the MBA a career destination that scientists and support staff alike aspire to work at.

 Through our membership, I am also passionate about encouraging marine biology enthusiasts to lend their voice to some of the most pressing environmental issues on the planet.
 With a Marine Biology/Biochemistry degree from Bangor University (1990), PhD from University of Warwick (1994), I also had positions at Plymouth Marine Laboratory; Bigelow Laboratory for Ocean Sciences (USA); Sir Alister Hardy Foundation for Ocean Science (SAHFOS).